ShobiStassen/PARC/README.md

 ```

 **Windows installation**
-Once you have Visual Studio installed it should be smooth sailing.
+Once you have Visual Studio installed it should be smooth sailing (sometimes requires a restart after intalling VS).
 It might be easier to install dependences using either pip or conda -c conda-forge install.
 If this doesn't work then you might need to consider using binaries to install igraph and leidenalg.

 python-igraph: download the python36 Windows Binaries by [Gohlke](http://www.lfd.uci.edu/~gohlke/pythonlibs)
 leidenalg: depends on python-igraph. download [windows binary](https://pypi.org/project/leidenalg/#files) available for python3.6 only